Use this SleepFoundation.org link for the most current discount on Kassatex sheets

-Use this SleepFoundation.org link for the most current discount on the Kassatex sheets
+Use this SleepFoundation.org link for the most current discount on Kassatex sheets

-Our Editor’s Pick is the Kassatex Lorimer Washed Percale Sheet Set, a sumptuous blend of 60 percent Tencel lyocell and 40 percent long-staple cotton.
+The Kassatex Lorimer Washed Percale Sheet Set is constructed from a sumptuous blend of Tencel lyocell and long-staple cotton.
 This blend succeeds in capitalizing on the benefits of both materials, with the smooth Tencel feel complemented by the cotton’s resistance and durability.

 The sheets are woven in a durable percale weave with a 300 thread count.
 Instead of the typical crisp feel of regular percale, the garment-washed finish gives the sheets a softer feel right off the bat.
 It also helps resist shrinking on the first wash.

 Kassatex Lorimer Washed Percale Sheets are available in a rainbow of colors including dolphin gray, coal, ice blue, dusty rose, navy, oatmeal and white.
 They can be machine-washed in warm water on the gentle cycle and tumble-dried on low to medium heat.

 The sheets ship for free and come with a 60-night sleep trial.
 Each set includes a fitted sheet, a flat sheet, and the corresponding pillowcases.
 These sheets are OEKO-TEX Standard 100 certified, meaning they’ve been manufactured and tested to have no substances that are harmful to humans.